Top 10 Weirdest Valentine's Day Traditions Around The World

 9. Japan: Everyone gets chocolate

-Conversely, giri-choco, also referred to as the "obligation chocolate," is a cheaper variety of chocolate that can be purchased at any convenience store and is still given as holiday gifts to colleagues and acquaintances.
+On the other hand, giri-choco, also known as the "obligation chocolate," is a less expensive kind of chocolate that is still given as holiday presents to friends and coworkers and can be found at any convenience store.

 10. Slovenia: Looking for birds

-It is said that the first bird that they see will tell them everything they need to know about their future husband.
+It's said that the first bird they see will reveal all the information they require to choose their future spouse.